First Things First: What is Human Sexuality?

 - Consider using scented lotions, candles, incense or perfume.

 - Tastes can also be arousing with kissing or oral stimulation.
-Some people find some foods, like strawberries or chocolate or whipped cream arousing, too.
+Some people also find certain foods arousing, such as strawberries, chocolate or whipped cream.

-- Some people report heightened sensitivity in the areas where they can still feel, explore touch on the head, neck, lips, arms, and nipples.
+- Some people report heightened sensitivity in the areas where they can still feel; explore touching on the head, neck, lips, arms and nipples.
 Using sexual devices and vibrators can be modified for people with limited mobility.

 - For more information about erectile dysfunction, request the Craig Hospital Patient Education Document: Erectile Dysfunction Options for Men with SCI.